moveit/moveit.ros.org/documentation/contributing/index.markdown

 For deploying documentation changes to the web, [Section 3 of rosdoc_lite wiki](http://wiki.ros.org/rosdoc_lite) says that "rosdoc_lite is automatically run for packages in repositories that have rosinstall files listed in the rosdistro repository."
 This is done about once every 24 hours, [overnight](http://wiki.ros.org/rosdistro/Tutorials/Indexing%20Your%20ROS%20Repository%20for%20Documentation%20Generation).

+Note that ``README.md`` files that are popular on Github should be mainly used to redirect users to the corresponding Sphinx files and website pages.

 ### moveit.ros.org

 Once you have created new Sphinx documentation, you'll need to create links to it from the main moveit.ros.org website so that other users can find it.
 Additionally, some higher level documentation can be found directly on this website, so you'll need to edit it there as well.